Title I Schools

 • The program provides extra help to students who need additional help in reading and

-• The goal of Title I is to provide a high-quality education for every child.
-The program provides extra help to students who need additional help in reading and mathematics.
+• The goal of Title I is to provide a high-quality education for every child and to support extra instruction in reading and mathematics, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.

 • This program serves children in grades Kindergarten through fourth in Logan County Schools.